-You don’t own the best scope for deer hunting!
+You don’t own the best scopes for deer hunting!
 Regret is always at the eleventh hour.

 Deep in the woods of Kansas, you’re chugging down your fifth Bud Light of the day with your hunting buddy.
 An earnest silence persists, only interrupted momentarily by humming from above and the racket from crickets.
 The sudden crunching of leaves in the corner of your eye alerts you, and you immediately arm your trusty Winchester model 70 with the vintage .270 caliber cartridge, aiming down on sight at the direction of the crunching leaves.
 However, the scope is covered with a thin layer of fog; in the ensuing few seconds of you wiping the fog clean, your prey; the rare, whitetail deer, has bought itself enough few seconds to run beyond your range.

 That’s the tricky thing about hunting; every second truly does count.
 You’re cursing your useless scope and regret trying to cheap out on it.
 Well, you should be cursing yourself fool!
 Why?
-Because you didn’t get the scopes that I am about to list below!
+Because you didn’t get the best scopes for deer hunting, that I am about to list below!
 Maybe consider picking one of these up and doing some justice to the vintage .270 cartridge you fiend!

 Top 5 Best Deer Hunting Scopes for .270 Winchester.